 Hi, thanks for stopping by.
-(Yes, you can call me Alex.)

-A few kind words from my editors:
+A few kind words from my bosses: